KDL-umass/saliency_maps/README.md

 This repository requires Python 3 (>=3.5).

 ### Toybox Repository
 We use [Toybox](https://arxiv.org/abs/1812.02850), a set of fully parameterized implementation of Atari games, to generate interventional data under counterfactual conditions.
-Clone the [Toybox repository](https://github.com/jjfiv/toybox) and follow the setup instructions.
-This repository should reside in the `toybox/ctoybox` folder within the Toybox repository.
+Visit the [Toybox repository](https://github.com/jjfiv/toybox) and follow the setup instructions.
+The `saliency_maps` repository should reside in the `toybox/ctoybox` folder within the Toybox repository.

 ### Baselines Repository
 All agents used in this work are trained using the OpenAI's baselines implementation.
 Clone [this version](https://github.com/akanksha95/baselines.git) of the baselines repository in the same directory as this repository and follow the setup instructions (in the `toybox/ctoybox` folder).
 This version of baselines is a fork of the original baselines repository with code changes to accomodate building different saliency maps.